 Craftsman Blog, The

-"The Craftsman Blog is not a magazine, but the work of a person, Scott Austin Sidler, a house restorer in Orlando, FL who maintains this iinteresting blog on old house repair, and writes instructive manuals dealing with various old house restoration topics, including his best work, Living in the Past: An Owner's Guide to Understanding and Repairing an Old Home
+"The Craftsman Blog is not a magazine, but the work of a person, Scott Austin Sidler, a house restorer in Orlando, FL who maintains this interesting blog on old house repair, and writes instructive manuals dealing with various old house restoration topics, including his best work, Living in the Past: An Owner's Guide to Understanding and Repairing an Old Home

-, a must-read for any old home owner.
-Other titles by the same author include: Old Windows Made Easy
+, a must-read for any old homeowner.
+Other titles by the same author include Old Windows Made Easy

 , a step by step guide to restoring old wood windows.
 Worth a read, but the process is actually not as easy as Scott makes it sound.